qiaoguan/Person-reid-GAN-pytorch/README.md

 * Many, many thanks to [layumi](https://github.com/layumi/Person-reID_GAN) for his Great work!

-### p.s.
-If you have any questions, you can open an issue!
+### ～～p.s.
+If you have any questions, you can open an issue!～～ This Repo will no longer be supported for personal reasons!